abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 The [models file should contain](https://github.com/abogoyavlensky/automigrate#model-definition) a map where the keys are the model names, which will correspond to table names in the database.
 The value for each key can either be a map with keys `:fields`, `:indexes`, `:types`, or simply a vector if there are only fields.
 In this scenario, we can opt for the simplified version and define a vector of fields directly without using a map.

-A field description is a vector consisting of three elements: the field name (which will be the column name in the database), the field type (which has a [direct mapping](https://github.com/abogoyavlensky/automigrate/tree/master?tab=readme-ov-file#fields) to database column types, with PostgreSQL being used in this guide), and an optional map with different field options.
+A field definition is a vector consisting of three elements: the field name (which will be the column name in the database), the field type (which has a [direct mapping](https://github.com/abogoyavlensky/automigrate/tree/master?tab=readme-ov-file#fields) to database column types, with PostgreSQL being used in this guide), and an optional map with different field options.

 Accordingly, we added `id` and designated it as the primary key.
 We determined that `username` should be a variable character field with a length of 255, set to be unique and not null.
 The date fields are timestamps, automatically set to the current date by default at the moment a record is created in the database.